stan-andreea/dsa-2021-g3/README.md

 Data Structures and Algorithms lab repository

+## Lab Structure

+### Lab02

+Deadline until 28.02.2021, 20:00 for making a PR on GitHub with what you've worked.
+Deadline until 4.03.2021, 8:00 for making a PR on GitHub with the extra assignment if you finished the basic mandatory problems.

 ## Grading

 There will be 2 laboratory tests, one about Data Structures and one about Algorithms.